 Whether you want to reduce the size of your swimming pool or expand it, it’s important to think about the space in your backyard and your budget.

-The first consideration is how much open space is left in your backyard.
-This is because reshaping and/or expanding your pool will reduce your yard space, and in order to complete the pool renovation, the pool contractor may need to put digging equipment in your backyard in order to excavate and backfill.
+You need to consider how much space is left in your backyard.
+This is because reshaping and/or expanding your pool will reduce your yard space, and to complete the pool renovation, the pool contractor may need to put digging equipment in your backyard to excavate and backfill.
 If your yard is extremely small, you could be looking at higher costs due to increased labor charges for manually excavating and backfilling.

-Another consideration is the pool’s existing systems, like the piping, water filtration and water heater.
-If you expand the size of your pool, you may need more piping, a larger pool heater and a larger water filtration system in order to ensure your pool is clean, comfortable and properly disinfected so that it is safe for swimming.
+Another consideration is the pool’s existing systems, like the piping, water filtration, and water heater.
+If you expand the size of your pool, you may need more piping, a larger pool heater, and a larger water filtration system to ensure your pool is clean, comfortable, and properly disinfected so that it is safe for swimming.

 Costs Involved in Changing the Shape and Depth of a Pool

 However, pool renovations that significantly change the dimensions of the pool can be nearly the cost of a new pool.
-For these reasons, it’s important to work with a custom pool builder in order to understand the scope of your proposed changes and the pool renovations estimates so that you can adequately plan your pool upgrade.
+For these reasons, it’s important to work with a custom pool builder to understand the scope of your proposed changes and the pool renovation estimates so that you can adequately plan your pool upgrade.

 Custom Pool Remodels with Platinum Pools in Houston